VC-CodeLabs/missing_number/README.md

 The array elements are in no particular order.
 You should aim for an efficient solution.
 The solution should not rely on sorting the array.
-Avoid using built-in functions that directly solve the problem (e.g., in Python, avoid using sum(arr) directly).
+Do not use built-in functions that directly solve the problem (e.g., in Python, avoid using sum(arr) directly).

 📤 Submission Guidelines